Pharaon3/bark-automation/README.md

 - ✅ Extracts contact information from Gmail emails (from team@bark.com)
 - ✅ Submits data to Google Sheets
 - ✅ Checks for duplicates before submission (by email or phone number)
+- ✅ Telegram notifications when new emails are found
 - ✅ Configurable settings
 - ✅ Detailed processing summary